If this scheme pleases you, click here to download.

 should be able to:

 Identify source of artificial dye with emphasis on pigment and fixatives.
 Collaboratively prepare natural dye from the environment.
-Appreciate the sources of artificial dyes.
-Explain the meaning of batik in fabric.
-Tie and dye to decorate a fabric for in two colours (diamond and pleating) Appreciate the uses of batik in fabrics. |
+Appreciate the sources of artificial dyes. |

 In group or in pairs, learners are guided to identify source of artificial dye with emphasis on pigment and fixatives.